galminyana/galminyana.github.io/Assignment02.md

 ```
 #### The Shell with Execve

 Last step is to execute `/bin/sh`.
-Stack Technique is used to store the string `/bin//sh` and the length of the string:
+Stack technique is used to store the string `/bin//sh` and the length of the string:
 ```asm
 execve_syscall: